Nina Mukerjee Furstenau

 Nina Mukerjee Furstenau is a journalist, author, and editor.
 She was a Fulbright Global research scholar (2018-19), is on the board of directors for Media for Change, and has won the MFK Fisher Book Award and the Grand Prize Award for Culture/Culinary Writing from Les Dames d'Escoffier International, a Kansas Notable Book award, and more.
 In 2023, she was awarded the Les Dames d'Escoffier International Woman of Purpose Award, one of the organization's highest honors which recognizes work in the complex realms of local/global sustainability, food justice, and public health.
 Nina continues to work towards re-framing how we think about food for the betterment of all.

 Nina is the retired director of Food Systems Communication for the University of Missouri's Science and Agricultural Journalism program (2010-2018), and completed food/nutrition projects in Ghana and Mozambique for USAID and the McKnight Foundation.
 She was editor, then publisher of three business magazines (1987-2001) that she and her husband launched, has served as a judge for national journalism competitions such as the James Beard Media Awards, the Lowell Thomas Travel Writing competition, and others.
 She served in the U.S. Peace Corps (1984-86) and was chosen as one of its seven delegates worldwide for the U.N.
 World Conference on Women in Nairobi, Kenya, in 1985.
 Nina received an M.A. in English/creative writing and a bachelor's in magazine journalism from the Missouri School of Journalism.
-Her upcoming books include: Rhubarb!
-(Belt Publishing, 2025), Feasting Asia: The Secret Life of Asian Food in America (Rowman and Littlefield, 2025), and 72 Microseasons: A Year of Change in American's Heartland (2026).
+Her upcoming books include: Peaches!
+(University of Kentucky Press, 2026), and 72 Microseasons: One Year of Heartland Change (2026).